 Possibly one of the most dangerous marine animals of Australia’s waters, the box jellyfish (Chironex fleckeri) derives its name from the box or bell shape of its body.
 Its 60 tentacles – equipped with millions of nematocysts, or stinging cells – extend from the body, and have the potential to inflict fatal stings to humans.

-While more commonly associated with Australia, box jellyfish are also found in popular holiday locations such as Bali, Thailand, The Phillipines and quite a number of other countries with warm coastal waters of South-Eastern Asia, Africa, the Gulf of Mexico, and the Indo-Pacific.
+Box jellyfish are also found in popular holiday locations such as Bali, Thailand, The Phillipines and quite a number of other countries with warm coastal waters such as South-Eastern Asia, Africa, the Gulf of Mexico, and the Indo-Pacific.

 Where and when are box jellyfish found in Australia?

 They are found in the waters north of Bundaberg, Queensland, up around the coast of the Northern Territory and down to Exmouth in Western Australia.
 They tend to inhabit river mouths and shallow coastal waters and rarely inhabit the the outer reef sites, and the Great Barrier Reef islands such as Fitzroy Island, Green Island and Dunk Island .
 The jellyfish season runs from around November to May in Tropical North Queensland.

 What do they look like?